ashanrath/Microsoft-Rewards-Bot/README.md

 ## To Do

-- Argparse for options: - logging - custom user agents
-- Rewrite script into class-based code or Organize monolithic code into different py files for maintainability
 - os.environ variables for multiple logins (current account names and passwords are too long)
 - Proxy support